19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting Procedures/Alchemy Based Spellcasting.md

 ## Aiding Elixirs

-To apply a buffing elixir (heals, buffs, etc.) with a range of touch, the caster administers the elixir to the target directly.
+To apply an elixir (heals, buffs, etc.) with a range of touch, the caster administers the elixir to the target directly.
 The caster still makes a [Spellcasting Roll](../Spellcasting.md#The%20Spellcasting%20Roll) to activate the magic in the elixir.